aledeloss/hangman-game/README.md

-Simple Hangman for JS/React practicing and fun
+Simple Hangman for JS/React practicing and fun.
+You can play with the demo [here](https://hangman-game-mq6aki1t1-aledeloss.vercel.app/):

 TODOS: